kloon/canvas-advanced-addons/README.md

 # Canvas Advanced Addons Plugin v1.0.0 #

 The Canvas Advanced Addons plugin will add additonal styling and customizations options to the WooThemes Framework / Theme Options Panel of you Canvas v5 theme.
+You will need a copy of the [WooThemes Canvas WordPress Theme] (http://www.woothemes.com/products/canvas/) to use this plugin.

 NOTE: This plugin is not supported by WooThemes and if you require support for this plugin please ask in the support section here at GitHub specifically relating to this plugin.
 [Canvas Advanced Addons Support] (https://github.com/stuartduff/canvas-advanced-addons/issues)